 Openings

-I am currently looking for motivated students interested in high-dimensional statistics and/or statistical machine learning, with strong theoretical background.
+I am currently looking for motivated students with a strong theoretical background, interested in high-dimensional statistics, machine learning, or AI theory.
 Interested aspiring graduate students should apply here.

 Contact